miker704/Strife/patch_V5_notes.md

     - Added new version of WumpusCupGiftIcon and renamed old version to WumpusCupHolidayGiftIcon.
     - Added new version of WumpusTreasureGiftIcon and renamed old version to WumpusTreasureHolidayGiftIcon.
     - Added WumpusPresentIcon to replace the WumpusChristmasPresentIcon.
+    - Replaced the holiday versions of the thumbnail images for the gift card buttons in send a gift modal.